DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 ## TypeScript Support

 TestCafe allows you to write tests with [TypeScript](https://www.typescriptlang.org/) - a typed superset of JavaScript.
-Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.
+TypeScript comes with rich coding assistance, painless scalability, check-as-you-type code verification, and much more.

 > You do not need to manually compile TypeScript tests.
 TestCafe does this automatically on launch.